mukezhz/appointment-booking/README.md

 Comprehensive documentation for this project is available in the `.github/instructions` directory:

-- [Architecture Guide](.github/instructions/consolidated-architecture-guide.md) - Project structure, layers, and coding guidelines
+- [Architecture Guide](.github/instructions/architecture/01-project-overview.md) - Project structure, layers, and coding guidelines
-- [API Development Guide](.github/instructions/consolidated-api-guide.md) - Creating REST APIs with examples
+- [API Development Guide](.github/instructions/architecture/03-feature-development.md) - Creating REST APIs with examples
-- [Error Handling Guide](.github/instructions/consolidated-error-handling.md) - Error types and handling patterns
+- [Error Handling Guide](.github/instructions/error-guide.md) - Complete guide for error handling patterns and best practices
 - [Testing Guide](.github/instructions/testing-guide.md) - Writing service and API tests

 See the [Instructions README](.github/instructions/README.md) for more details about the documentation.